euougo/100-days-of-code/log.md

 ### Day 21: December 28, 2020

-**Today's Progress**: Today I've Bootstrap, is very famous Front End Library, I did tests and exercises at FreeCodeCamp.
+**Today's Progress**: Today I've worked with Bootstrap, is very famous Front End Library, I did tests and exercises at FreeCodeCamp.

 **Thoughts**: Like I did with the fundamentals of the front, made tests with Bootstrap to know better in practice.

+### Day 22: December 29, 2020

+**Today's Progress**: Today I've learned jQuery at FreeCodeCamp.

+**Thoughts**: Learning front is very fluid, but I need practice.